MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 - **Operator Connect numbers:** To acquire Operator Connect numbers, see [Configure Operator Connect](/microsoftteams/operator-connect-configure#set-up-phone-numbers).

 > [!NOTE]
-> We support resource accounts with Direct Routing phone numbers with or without extensions.
-Currently, Teams admin center only supports assigning Direct Routing phone numbers without extensions.
-To assign a Direct Routing phone number with extension to an resource account use the Teams PowerShell Module cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).
+> Resource accounts with Direct Routing phone numbers with or without extensions are supported.
+Currently, the Teams admin center only supports assigning Direct Routing phone numbers without extensions.
+To assign a Direct Routing phone number with an extension to a resource account, use the Teams PowerShell cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).

 To port a number from another carrier, see [Transfer phone numbers to Teams](../phone-number-calling-plans/transfer-phone-numbers-to-teams.md).